 Why do I have to sign a contract?

 The contract is a way for both of us to be protected.
 It makes sure that we hold up our end of the deal and clearly states all applicable guarantees and warranties.
 You will be unable to purchase a puppy without agreeing to the contract – period, no exceptions.

 Can I come and pick my puppy up?

 You are more than welcome to come and pick-up your puppy.
-Please call us or send us an e-mail so that we can establish a date at time.
-We will also meet you within a 2 hour radius of our home or the next largest city (no more than 3 hours).
+Please call us or send us an e-mail so that we can establish a date and time.
+We will also meet you within a 2-hour radius of our home or the next largest city (no more than 3 hours).